Skip to main content Go to home page

 Established homes

 Established homes are no longer eligible for FHOG.
-However, if you are buying an established home as your first home and you meet the FHOG eligibility criteria but for the fact that it is not a new home, you may be entitled to a first-home buyer duty exemption (for homes valued at $600,000 or less) or concession (for homes valued at $600,001 up to $750,000) where the contract is entered into on or after 1 July 2017.
+However, if you are buying an established home as your first home and you meet the FHOG eligibility criteria (except for the fact it is not a new home), you may be entitled to a first-home buyer duty exemption (for homes valued at $600,000 or less) or concession (for homes valued at $600,001 up to $750,000) where the contract is entered into on or after 1 July 2017.

 If you entered into a contract before 1 July 2017, you may be entitled to a first-home buyer duty concession of up to 50% (for homes valued at $600,000 or less).
 In addition, you may be eligible for the PPR concession (for homes valued at $550,000 or less).